expfactory/expfactory/paper/paper.md

  - **Dependencies** such as software, experiment static files, and runtime variables must be captured for reproduciblity.
  - Individual experiments and the library must be **version controlled.**
- - Each experiment could benefit from being maintianed and tested in an **Open Soure** fashion.
+ - Each experiment could benefit from being maintianed and tested in an **Open Source** fashion.
 This means that those knowledgable about the paradigm can easily collaborate on code, and others can file issues and ask questions.
  - Tools must allow for **flexibility** to allow different libraries (e.g., JavaScript).
  - The final product should be **easy to deploy** exactly as the creator intended.